Vegan Biscotti with Almonds

 They last up to 1 week if stored in an airtight container, but make sure they cool completely before storing.
 My favorite containers are the old-fashion metal tins, they keep my cookies fresh and crispy.

-If you look for more recipes, you can definitely have a look at this fantastic Christmas cookie collection or at these easy recipes:
+If you are looking for more recipes, you can have a look at this fantastic Christmas cookie collection or at these easy recipes:

 If you make this vegan biscotti recipe, leave a comment, rate it, or tag a photo #theclevermeal on Instagram.